-Berlin is an extremely eclectic city
+Berlin is an

 , with two distinct historic stories which can still be seen in almost every aspect of the city, from the design of the buildings to the eponymous traffic lights.
 Enjoy a walking tour of the city and take in some of the historic monuments